The 6 Stores Famous for Slashing Prices Near “Best-By” Dates

 Play It Safe: How to Shop Smart with Markdowns

-Check the packaging: If something is leaking, bulging, or just looks plain sad, skip it.
+Check the packaging: First, check the packaging.
+If it’s leaking, bulging, or just looks sad and questionable, hard pass.

 Happy bargain hunting, fellow inflation busters.